lightningnetwork/lnd/docs/grpc/java.md

     </dependency>
 </dependencies>
 ```
-In the build section,  we'll need to configure the following things :
+In the build section, we'll need to configure the following things:
 ```xml
 <build>
     <extensions>